planetruby/gems/_drafts/happy_gemfile.md

 ## How do you use it?

-Install the gem, then run the `happy_gemfile all` command, e.g:

 ```bash
 $ gem install happy_gemfile
 $ happy_gemfile all
 ```

-This will rewrite your Gemfile to be super organised!
+Install the gem onto your machine, then run `happy_gemfile all` in your terminal and you're good, that will rewrite your Gemfile to be super organised!

 ## Why would you want to sort the Gemfile?